sisoe24/Python-Easy-Print/README.md

 ### NOTE

-Default key bindings will be removed in the future version.
+Default key bindings will be removed in the future version(`> 0.3.0`).
 This is avoid shortcuts conflicts and let the user decide which and what shortcut needs more.

 ---

 The main shortcut to remember is `ctrl+shift+l`.
-Then the initial letter of the action you will like tu execute:
+Then the initial letter of the action you will like to execute:

  `p` for `print`, `d` for `dir`, `t` for `type` and so.
 The only different is `x` for delete